Monday, December 20, 2021

 They arrived in Charles Town, Charleston District, Berkley County, South Carolina in February 1768 with 141 immigrants from Belfast and Larne.

 Once I knew that Daniel McLean and his family had come from County Antrim, Ireland, I turned to the records of Northern Ireland.
 This was my first time to ever have a reason to search Irish records, so I've got a lot to learn.
 I've heard that not many of their records survive, so I was not expecting much.
 I did not find the McLeans in any marriage or birth records.
 However, I did find a Religious Census for 1766.
-On that census, there was only one protestant named Daniel McLeane in Antrim County.
-He was living in the village of Glenstaghy in Ballintoy Parish, Antrim County, Ireland.
+On that census, there was only one protestant named Daniel McLeane in County Antrim.
+He was living in the village of Glenstaghy in Ballintoy Parish, County Antrim, Ireland.
 This seems to be the last record that Daniel McLean generated before departing for the New World, where he would go from being a poor Irish immigrant who could not pay his own passage to a man with 300 acres in just a matter of months.

 No comments: